An agent-based framework of active matter with applications in biological and social systems: Application: Active motion

 where $e_{0}$ is the \emph{quasistationary} value of the energy depot.
 It still depends on the actual velocity, but it is assumed that the energy depot relaxes very fast if $v(t)$ changes.
 A stationary value results only if also the velocity has reached a stationary value $v(t)\to v_{0}$ and white noise fluctuations of the energy take-up are neglected, $\tilde{q}_{0}(t) \to q_{0}$.

 A more realistic assumption for the take-up of energy would depend on time and space, to model for example localized food sources \citep{Ebeling1999}.
 Then, $q(r,t)=q_{0}$ holds only inside a spatial domain and the energy depot is only charged if the agent, during its motion, hits such a food source.
 This leads to an interesting \emph{intermittent} dynamics, i.e. a switch between periods of \emph{active} motion, as long as the depot is filled, and periods of \emph{passive} motion.
+It is also related to \emph{bursty dynamics} \citep{karsai2018bursty}, dependent on the availability of energy.

 \paragraph{Activity driven by shot noise.}

 Instead of assuming a rather continous energy take-up of the agent, we can also model a stochastic process that increases the energy depot of the agent independent of the agent's active involvement \citep{Fiasconaro2009,Romanczuk2012a}.
 If the stochastic process is, for example, given by white shot noise, then we get for the energy increase \citep{Strefler2009,czernik1997thermal}: